WordPress, popular blogging platform

-WordPress.com is courting photographers, videographers, illustrators and other artists to its publishing platform by launching dedicated portfolio section on its website.
+WordPress.com is courting photographers, videographers, illustrators and other artists to its publishing platform by launching a dedicated portfolio section on its website.

 WordPress.com has always given its users access to portfolio-type themes in its 200+ strong Theme Showcase, but this is the first time that WordPress.com has prioritised this vertical.
 Last year, the company launched similar verticals for band pages, restaurants and wedding sites, according to TechCrunch.